Translate

 The queue stretched a long way, a slow-moving procession of the newly departed.
 There was no pain, no fear—just a strange sense of acceptance, like I was waiting for a coffee I hadn’t ordered but was happy to drink anyway.

-Ahead, a glowing kiosk hummed gently, a friendly blue light flickering above it.
+Ahead, a glowing kiosk hummed gently, with a ring light flickering above it.
 A digital voice chimed:

 “Thank you for living!
 Please rate your experience.”